 Viability measured after 20 minutes exposure + 42 hours post-incubation

-Here you can download our latest epiCS manual:
+Here you can download our latest epiCS manuscript:

 What is a pigmented epidermal skin model?

-A reconstructed human pigmented epidermal model e.g. epiCS-M consists of normal epidermal keratinocytes and melanocytes cultured at the air liquid interface (AL) and is characterised by a fully differentiated epidermis with underlying melanocytes.
-This highly differentiated model of the human epidermis shows epithelial stratification and cornification in the upper layers with an intact barrier function while the melanocytes and proliferating keratinocytes are located in the basal compartment.
-The location of melanin and melanocytes in the basal layers of the model can be visualized by Fontana-Masson or melanocyte-specific antibody (e.g., HMB45) staining (Fig. 1).
+The epiCS-M consists of primary human keratinocytes and melanocytes.
+Cultured at the air liquid interface the skin equivalents are characterized by a fully differentiated epidermis with stably integrated melanocytes.
+This highly differentiated model of the human epidermis shows epithelial stratification and cornification in the upper layers, including an intact barrier function, while the melanocytes are located in the basal and spinous layers.
+The location of melanin and melanocytes can be visualized by Fontana-Masson or specific antibodies (e. g.
+HMB45) staining (Fig. 1).
 Melanogenesis can be observed throughout the culture period.
-The degree of pigmentation in this model can be varied by using different melanocyte populations from e.g., Caucasian, Asian-Caucasian or Afro-American donors (Fig. 2).

-Due to the skin barrier function of the epidermis, liquid, creamy and solid substances can be applied topically -onto the stratum corneum- to closely mimic the in vivo situation of cosmetics application.
-Some substances can also be applied systemically by adding to the cell culture medium.
-Both ways of application allow pigmentation studies.
-This model is an ideal tool for skin tanning or lightening studies as well as for melanogenesis research.
+The epiCS-M model is an ideal tool for skin tanning or lightening studies as well as for melanogenesis research.
 To study the tanning potential of the model the melanin production can be stimulated with UV light, IBMX (3-Isobutyl-1-Methyl-Xanthine), or α-MSH (Melanin Stimulating Hormone).
-In contrast, lightening of matured or tanned tissue models is achieved e.g., with Kojic Acid (5-hydroxy-2-(hydroxymethyl)-4-pyrone), a known inhibitor of melanogenesis generally used for whitening in cosmetic products.
+In contrast, lightening of matured or tanned tissue models is achieved e. g., with Kojic Acid (5-hydroxy-2-(hydroxymethyl)-4-pyrone), a known inhibitor of melanogenesis generally used for whitening in cosmetic products.
 The melanin content can be quantified by solvent extraction and determination of the optical density at 492 nm wavelength.
-Because epiCS-M can be cultured for a few weeks at airlift culture sufficient time is provided to study skin differentiation, pigmentation or de-pigmentation.
+Because epiCS-M can be cultured for a few weeks at airlift culture, sufficient time is provided to study skin differentiation, pigmentation, or de-pigmentation.